iWriteGigs

 A cells that will form future pigment cells and certain facial bones.

-C the neural crest.
+B the neural crest.

-D the central nervous system.
+D the archenteron.

-E the archenteron.
+E the central nervous system.

 Question #48

-A fertilization, cleavage, gastrulation, neurulation, organogenesis
+A fertilization, gastrulation, cleavage, organogenesis, neurulation

 B fertilization, gastrulation, neurulation, cleavage, organogenesis

-C fertilization, gastrulation, cleavage, neurulation, organogenesis
+C fertilization, cleavage, gastrulation, neurulation, organogenesis

-D fertilization, gastrulation, cleavage, organogenesis, neurulation
+D fertilization, gastrulation, cleavage, neurulation, organogenesis

 E fertilization, cleavage, gastrulation, organogenesis, neurulation